aomsin2526/BadWDSD/README.md

 2. Short **BANKSEL** pin to ground
 3. Plug in your console, wait until modchip LED flashes very fast.
 Then it is successful.
 You can't turn on the console while this pin is shorted
 4. Unplug your console and unshort the pin. **If necessary** remove or use HOLD pin to disable the modchip
-5. Plug in your console again and turn it on, you will likely to get black screen, this is expected since dev_flash is still qCFW but you're on OFW now
+5. Plug in your console again and turn it on, you will likely to get black screen.
+This is expected since dev_flash is still qCFW but you're on OFW now
 6. Enter safe mode and reinstall firmware normally to get full recovery

 # Downgrading